-The huts encircle the forecourt of the palace, but the food booths are either standing alone nearer the centre of the circle or are located at the broad entrances, thereby keeping the rows of arts and crafts booths clear for browsing and shopping.
+The huts encircle the forecourt of the palace, but the food booths are either standing alone near the centre of the circle or sit next to the broad entrances, thereby keeping the rows of arts and crafts booths clear for browsing and shopping.

 The New Year market (Neujahrsmarkt) follows on from the Christmas market.
 Not all booths survive the change – those that don’t are covered by a uniform screen wishing you a Happy New Year in various languages.

 With the palace surrounding the market, it is, of course, a fantastic setting.
 The Christmas lighting continues through New Year, and the piped music is classical, adding to the grandeur of the atmosphere.
 Though, at 4pm each day, the music takes on a more US feel with live swing or jazz performances.

 A couple of places still sell decorations, but most that have some kind of motif on their wares have switched to the colours and shapes of New Year: pigs, horseshoes, chimney sweeps, mushrooms and more.
 And the materials aren’t plastic, but rather wood, ceramics, and glass.

 And, of course, there were the ubiquitous snow globes, strong on Viennese motifs such as cityscapes and Gugelhupf cakes.
 Incidentally, you could buy miniature versions of the real cakes, wrapped in transparent gift foil.

 Which brings me to the food side of the market.

 Dotted among the

 Even the standard Leberkäse had a certain panache, with the meatloaf coming in wild boar, chilli, Emmentaler and Mangalitza flavours (the latter is an old pig variety).
 And if that all sounds meat heavy, I spotted vegan goulash and vegetarian stew, for example.

 All-in-all, then, probably the city’s best New Year market experience.